Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

-{\bf Multi-Modal Interaction.} In multi-modal interaction tasks, such as image captioning~\shortcite{vinyals2015show,xu2015show}, visual question answering~\shortcite{antol2015vqa,goyal2017making,johnson2017clevr,teney2018tips} or visual entailment~\shortcite{xie2019visual}, attention mechanisms play an important role in feature alignment and fusion across different feature spaces (for instance, between text and images).
-For example, Park {\em et al.} propose the Pointing and Justification model (PJ-X) that uses multiple attention mechanisms to explain the answer of a VQA task with natural language explanations and image region alignments~\shortcite{park2016attentive}.
-Xie {\em et al.} use attention mechanisms to recover semantically meaningful areas of an image that correspond to the reason a statement is, is not, or could be entailed by the image's conveyance~\shortcite{xie2019visual}. \shortciteA{mascharka2018transparency} aims to close the gap between performance and explainability in visual reasoning by introducing a neural module network that explicitly models an attention mechanism in image space.
+\textbf{Multi-Modal Interaction.} In multi-modal interaction tasks, such as image captioning~\cite{vinyals2015show,xu2015show}, visual question answering~\cite{antol2015vqa,goyal2017making,johnson2017clevr,teney2018tips} or visual entailment~\cite{xie2019visual}, attention mechanisms play an important role in feature alignment and fusion across different feature spaces (for instance, between text and images).
+For example, Park {\em et al.} propose the Pointing and Justification model that uses multiple attention mechanisms to explain the answer of a VQA task with natural language explanations and image region alignments~\cite{park2016attentive}.
+Xie {\em et al.} use attention mechanisms to recover semantically meaningful areas of an image that correspond to the reason a statement is, is not, or could be entailed by the image's conveyance~\cite{xie2019visual}. \cite{mascharka2018transparency} aims to close the gap between performance and explainability in visual reasoning by introducing a neural module network that explicitly models an attention mechanism in image space.
 By passing attention masks between modules it becomes explainable by being able to directly visualize the masks.
 This shows how the attention of the model shifts as it considers the different components of the input.

+Multi-modal interaction methods go one step beyond single-modal weighting by combining multiple attention mechanisms with supplementary tasks that increase (i) the model's interpretability and (ii) give the practitioner additional opportunities for creating explanations that cater to the area of application.
+However, compared to single-modal weighting, multi-modal interaction can be more difficult to apply due to the higher complexity accompanying the increased combination of attention components and multiple tasks.